Sixth International Symposium Frontiers in Polymer Science

 5-8 May 2019 | Budapest, Hungary

-For 2019 Frontiers in Polymer Science offers an exciting new format of three parallel sessions with invited and contributed talks in addition to high-level plenary lectures and large poster sessions.
+For 2019 Frontiers in Polymer Science offers an exciting new format of three parallel sessions with invited and contributed talks in addition to high-level plenary and featured speakers and large poster sessions.

 - Advanced precision synthesis